khskeb0513/printer_handler/README.md

 # printer handler
-work with backend that made by Java(springboot).
+work with a frontend that made by Java(springboot).

 ## How to install
 to install dependency,